-As recent tremors across California remind us, it’s never too soon to prepare for an earthquake—especially if you live in the West.
+As tremors across California remind us, it’s never too soon to prepare for an earthquake—especially if you live in the West.
 The simple steps you take now will help protect you and your household when the next round of shaking starts, and keep everyone safe in the event of aftershocks, an emergency, or a larger disaster.

 1. Seek out a safe spot.

 As part of your earthquake prep, examine each room of your home and figure out where to go when shaking starts.
 Contrary to popular belief, the safest place is not the nearest doorway, where you risk getting hit by a swinging door, breaking glass, or falling objects.
 It's better to move to an inside corner of the room, away from windows, light fixtures, shelves, and art or other hanging items that may shatter or fall.
-If possible, you want to take shelter under sturdy furniture, such as a solid wood or metal table, to protect yourself, according to Casey Brennan, director of community impact and public relations at AAA Northern California, Nevada & Utah.
+If possible, you want to take shelter under sturdy furniture, such as a solid wood or metal table, to protect yourself, according to Casey Brennan, senior director of social impact and advocacy at AAA Northern California, Nevada & Utah.

 Do not move to another room or run outside: You’ll likely put yourself at greater risk.
 The area immediately next to any building is one of the most dangerous places to be because debris often falls off structures.
 Consider that some earthquakes are so powerful that you may not be able to walk or even crawl while it's happening.
 If you’re in bed, stay where you are, but roll over on your stomach and cover your head and neck with a pillow for protection.